zxdvd/blog/content/c/basic: type conversion.md

     is added by double, then the float is converted to double.

   - For integer, the rules are checked from top to bottom (stop after matched):
-      - If either side is unsigned long, then the other side is converted to this
-      - If one side is long and another side is unsigned int, then BOTH are converted to unsigned long
-      - If one side is long, then the other is converted to long
+      - integer promotion at first: type ranks lower than int are promoted to int (or unsigned int if int is not enough)
+      - if both are signed or unsigned, then a rank upgrade made them to be same type
-      - If one side is unsigned int, then the other is converted to unsigned int
+      - if rank of unsigned is greater or equal to rank of the signed, then the signed will be convert to unsigned
-      - BOTH side are converted to int
+      - then rank of unsigned is less than rank of the signed, then the signed can hold all values of unsigned, then the unsigned is convert to signed

 These rules works for following operators:

     - arithmetic operators: *, /, %, +, -
     - comparing operators: ==, !=, >, <, >=, <=
     - bitwise operators: &, |, ^

+Above rules mentioned the concept of `rank`.
+The `rank` of integer types from low to high are:

+    bool  <  char  <  short  <  int  <  long  <  long long

 ### arithmetic calculation and conversion
 How does C deal with integer overflow?
 For example, a small unsigned int substracts from a